kalabox/kalabox/.github/ISSUE_TEMPLATE.md

 **Tell us about your setup**

-What version of Kalabox are you using?

-> Example: v0.12.0-alpha3

-What operating system are you using?
+What is your Kalabox version and operating system?

-> Example: Windows 8.1 Profesional
+*Example: v0.12.0-beta1 on Windows 8.1 Professional*

 Have you previously installed Kalabox?
 If so, what version?

-> Example: Yes, 0.11.5
+*Example: Yes, I've installed Kalabox v0.12.0-alpha4*

 **Tell us about your bug**

-Give a brief description of what happened
+Give a brief description of what happened, including any error messages that appeared.

-> Example: I tried to create a pantheon site but got a `LowerCase` not defined exception
+*Example: I tried to create a pantheon site but got a `LowerCase` not defined exception*

-Can you recreate this bug?

-> Yes

 Please detail the steps we can take to replicate this bug.
 Be as detailed as possible.